 - Babyz (1999).
 Babyz is interesting.
 In this spinoff, you take care of human babies, not Catz or Dogz.
 You can take care of only 3 cute babyz at a time, but there are 15 total.
 If you want to abandon one, they can be sent to Grandma’s House.
 It sounds nice, but I don’t have it, so… I do know from videos that the UI is different, you can’t create new rooms (without hexing them), and you can also hex babies so that they can have different eyelid colors, hair colors, eye colors, skin colors, etc. You can also dress them up, play with them, and give them food and baths.
 Some of the Petz toys were reused.
 You can talk with your babyz using a microphone, and teach them English and how to walk, which is cool, but ViaVoice doesn’t really work in newer computers (you might be able to make it work though).

 - Petz 4 (1999).
-My favorite version, and the only one I have installed right now! 😉 Not much change, except for a few new playscenes based on exotic locations: Arabia, Gypsy Circus (oh dear… 😉 I mean they didn’t know, but), Snow Scene, South Seas Island (my fav, due to the cute bulldog host), and Wild West; and a Travel Diary to go along with them; the new playscenes have hosts, who are Petz who can be interacted with with your Petz and who appear randomly, who cannot be adopted, and there are Catz and Dogz hosts depending on your version; if you have both, it’s random whether you get a dog host or a cat host.
+My favorite version, and the only one (of the main Petz games, that is; I have Oddballz installed in Windows 3.11 for Workgroups in DOSBox) I have installed right now! 😉 Not much change, except for a few new playscenes based on exotic locations: Arabia, Gypsy Circus (oh dear… 😉 I mean they didn’t know, but), Snow Scene, South Seas Island (my fav, due to the cute bulldog host), and Wild West; and a Travel Diary to go along with them; the new playscenes have hosts, who are Petz who can be interacted with with your Petz and who appear randomly, who cannot be adopted, and there are Catz and Dogz hosts depending on your version; if you have both, it’s random whether you get a dog host or a cat host.
 Also, some new clothes and toys, you can talk with your petz now and train them easier (although you can still use treats if you have no microphone or yours doesn’t work or ViaVoice doesn’t work [most likely the latter]), a Playscene Creator which acts odd in newer versions of Windows unless you change the resolution to 1024×768, and a new error introduced after you play with your Petz for too long to prevent addiction… 😉 That’s all!
 (Notice how most of this section was about the hosts. 😉 ).

 - Petz 5 (2000).
 The last version.
 Not bad, but not good either.
 It’s the one people remember most since it’s the newest (of the REAL games 😉 ).
 Here’s why it evens out to an okay rating: while it does feature cool stuff like changing the skin of your Carrying Case, litters (more than one baby, good for breeders; I bet they weren’t put in older games due to memory troubles of computers at the time), weather (snow, rain, sun, thunder), day and night (in real-time, and you can set one when you want it?), restoring original colors of all Petz at once, you can get partly coloured tails in some of your Petz, a fancy fade transition, better graphics (24-bit graphics), 5 new Dogz and 5 new Catz (explained below), a new playscene called the Salon where you can bath your pet and put clothes (yes, the Clothes Closet was moved to the Salon), some new playscenes (Haunted Mansion, Fantasy Castle, Asian Temple), a Nursery playscene, and some new Toyz and Clothes (including a cute unicorn toy which is also available for Petz 4 from fansites), it has problems like the Petz not reacting to the weather, when you go to a different playscene the weather goes away, the Salon is just for fun (not a big problem though, especially since you can restore the original colors of all Petz at once there), only mothers with their litters can go into the Nursery playscene and once the babies grow up the Nursery playscene is locked until another mother gives birth, some of the new Petz act weird or look weird (like the Papillion), you can change the skin of your Carrying Case in Petz 4 using some hacking or something at Carolyn’s site (a fan’s site) (which is great), hexing new Toyz and stuff is a bit more tricky due to Petz 5 being more perfectionist with graphics, the sample names (the default names that come when you adopt a pet, like Homebody and Jester for some Catz breeds) for the new breedz are not as creative as the originals (Pappy the Papillion?!
 Really?!) and the worst problem is… the Toy Closet has been removed.
 Now all your stuff is in the Carrying Case!
 This means you have to scroll through to get stuff… Another major problem is that the Playpen has been removed!
 (I use the Playpen a LOT in Petz 4).
 They (Ubisoft… 😉 😉 or Studio Mythos) DID intend to put it in, judging by the fact that Studio Mythos’s logo is a wallpaper in a folder in the Petz 5 directory.
 O_O This means that when your Petz don’t eat well when they are picky (like in Petz 4), where will you keep them?!
 (You CAN create one using the Playscene Creator though, and/or use the Desktop scene (explained below), so… [rhyme]) Yet another major problem is that there are minigames in each playscene.
 While not a problem by themselves (some are actually cool, some aren’t; one involves training with a monkey statue watching you, which is cool), they are the only way you can get Toyz!
 (Like the Love Potion and Heart Pillow!)
 O_O So the one I recommend you play often is the Scarab minigame since it’s easy and fast, since you get Toyz randomly each time you win.
 O_O < sarcasm > Cool, huh? < / sarcasm > (spaces because WordPress removed the ones without spaces) (You can also use Tinker, a utility made by Sherlock Software, to get all the toyz you want).
 I got most of this info from another review, here.
 It’s also less used than Petz 4 for hexing, but for breeders, the litters and different colour inheritations (like the partly colored tail) are boons.
 Phew!
 That was huge! 😉